jadecobra/python_tdd_exercises/source/index.rst

   - :doc:`AttributeError`
   - :doc:`TypeError`

-It will help you understand the language better by showing you how to trigger the errors yourself and how to resolve them, there are also a few drills that will get you used to certain python conventions
+It will show you how to trigger errors and resolve them, there are also a few drills that will get you used to certain concepts

 How to use this book
 --------------------

-You can choose how you go through the chapters by starting with any one you like or one that looks like it could solve your current problem.
+You can choose how you go through the chapters by starting with any you like or that looks like it could solve your current problem.

 Here is how I recommend you use the book